pseudoramble/pseudoramble.com/entry/docs/how-I-run-this-blog.md

 * output_filename - The (absolute) name of the file where the updated markup will be stored
 * template_filename - The (absolute) name of the file where we'll put generated markup into

 There may be a way to handle this portion via Emacs.
-For now though, it seemed simple enough to try it this way.
-I may modify it later, but for the time being this was the easiest way forward.
-It seems to work fine too.
+For now though, it seemed simple enough to do it this way.